 The main advantage of such a system is that no structural or other repair is necessary to the original gutter before installation.

 In most cases, outlets (even siphonic outlets), corners and T-Junctions will be custom-moulded by the manufacturer and the gutter itself supplied on a seamless roll.
-The gutter lining is usually held in place with clips.
+This type of gutter lining is usually held in place with clips.

 With our liquid gutter liner, the gutter is first cleaned and then dried thoroughly.
 Surface rust is treated and all joints and holes are sealed before the liquid liner is brushed or rolled into the gutter.

-The liner dries in just a few hours and is fully cured in a day or two depending on the weather and temperature, to form a seamless, fully bonded liner that becomes part of the original gutter.
+The liner dries in just a few hours and is fully cured in a day or two depending on the weather and temperature.
+The end result is a seamless, fully bonded liner that becomes part of the original gutter.

 Liquasil's liquid gutter lining system